 I’ll start with the prior.
 I put video games in parentheses because i’d much rather play a board game or a card game than a video game, though I am by no means opposed to video games.
 When it comes to the latter, Battlefront II, Need For Speed, and MLB the Show are my favorites.
 When it comes to the former, i enjoy Bang, Catan, Ticket to Ride, Monopoly, Phase 10, and Risk (though i’ve never actually played a whole game of Risk).
 In my personal opinion, Christian fellowship can happen extremely well around a game board (and it can also teach much needed lessons in patience and self-control).

 And then i come to books.
 I don’t think there is anything tangible in this world that i enjoy more than books.
 I pray my future wife feels the same way so that together we can bond over our mutual love for the written word–no matter the genre.
+(Edit: she loves reading, but she enjoys spending time together more, and i don’t disagree.)
 But i’d like to list here my top three favorite books, both fictional and biblically-related.

 - Overcoming Sin and Temptation, by John Owen: this is a must read if you desire to better understand sin and its effects in your life, and want practical remedies on how to defeat it in your own life.